The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Rikin Shah

 Fair enough.
-So you’re saying that this momentum should broadly sustain going ahead as well.
+So you’re saying that this momentum should broadly sustain now going ahead as well?

-I will qualify it partly as you have seen all our chosen segment, our run rates are quite good and this quarter of course we got very good growth on corporate as well.
-So maybe the 8% kind of quarterly growth on corporate may not sustain but even if you drop that lower, our run rates will be fairly healthy.
-Right.
-So that is on the asset growth on the nim.
-I will ask Venkat to take it.
-But before that on casa.
-Yeah, no, on casa, first of all there are no chunky stuff there.
-It is all reasonably granular.
+I will qualify it partly.
+As you have seen, all our chosen segment, our run rates are quite good.
+And this quarter, of course, we got very good growth on Corporate as well.
+So maybe the 8% kind of quarterly growth on Corporate may have sustained, but even if you drop that lower, our run rates will be fairly healthy, right?
+So that is on the asset growth.

-We work on granularly on multiple things to make sure our NIM improves.
-But I’ll ask Venkat to take the details on
+NIM, walk through, again, NIM, my broad comment will be NIM, again, is no one single silver bullet.
+It is a combination of multiple things that improve our NIM.
+We work on — granularly on multiple things to make sure our NIM improves, but I’ll ask Venkat to take the details on that.

 Venkatraman Venkateswaran

-That, yes.
-In terms of nim, like Manian said, several factors have moved on the downside yield on advances has gone down by 9bps.
-But on the upside we have had several factors.
+Yes, Rikin, in terms of NIM, like Manian said several factors have moved.
+On the downside, yield on advances has gone down by 9 bps.
+But on the upside, we have had several factors.
 One is cost of deposits is lower, our cost of borrowings has gone down.
-CRR cut to some extent has come better yield on investments as compared to last quarter and our own average owned fund.
-A combination of these five, six factors helped us in terms of getting to 3.18.
-So several things and we have to continue to work on all of them.
+CRR cut to some extent has come.
+Better yield on investments as compared to last quarter and our own average own fund.
+A combination of these five, six factors helped us in terms of getting to 3.18%.
+So several things.
+And we have to continue to work on all of them.

 Rikin Shah